-Once you’re in this mindset, if the sale is successful and money changes hands, then the cash feels almost like just an added bonus.
+Once you’re all set for this prospecting strategy, if the sale is successful and money changes hands, then the cash feels almost like just an added bonus.

 If you see and present yourself as a source of help, you’re also more likely to end up closing the deal and ensuring your efforts weren’t in vain, because the prospect will see the benefits of your offer more clarity.

-So why not change your prospecting mindset today and reap the rewards of positive thinking?
+So why not change your prospecting strategy today and reap the rewards of positive thinking?

 Basic principles of politeness dictate that there is hardly ever a good reason to interrupt someone while they’re speaking, especially in a professional setting.
 As a salesperson, you must always respect this rule.